Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-In the Hello World example we used the c.text() method to send a simple string as a response, and to close the connection:
+In the Hello World example we used c.text() to send a plain string and close the response:

 (c) => c.text('Hello, World!')

-This sets the Content-Type header to text/html, and sends the string passed in as parameter.
+This sets the Content-Type header to text/plain, and sends the string passed in as the parameter.

 After this, Hono closes the connection.

-You can use c.json() to parse an object or array into JSON and set the application/json Content-Type header.
+Use c.json() to send an object or array as JSON (and set Content-Type: application/json):

 app.get('/', (c) => c.json({ test: true }))

-Using c.html() you can pass an HTML string and that’s sent using the Content-Type header text/html.
+Using c.html(), you can pass an HTML string, which is sent with the Content-Type header set to text/html.

 app.get('/', (c) => {